Anthony Burgess: Brunei

-After a brief period of leave in Britain during 1958, Burgess took up a further Eastern post, this time at the Sultan Omar Ali Saifuddin College in Bandar Seri Begawan, Brunei.
+After a brief period of leave in Britain during 1958, Burgess took up a further Eastern post, this time at the Sultan Omar Ali Saifuddien College in Bandar Seri Begawan, Brunei.
 Brunei had been a British protectorate since 1888, and was not to achieve independence until 1984.
-In the sultanate, Burgess sketched the novel that, when it was published in 1961, was to be entitled Devil of a State and, although it dealt with Brunei, for libel reasons the action had to be transposed to an imaginary East African territory similar to Zanzibar, named Dunia.
-In his autobiography Little Wilson and Big God (1987) Burgess wrote:
+In the sultanate, Burgess sketched the novel that, when it was published in 1961, was to be entitled Devil of a State and, although it dealt with Brunei, to avoid libel the action had to be transposed to an imaginary East African territory similar to Zanzibar, named Dunia.
+In his autobiography Little Wilson and Big God (1987), Burgess wrote:

 About this time, Burgess collapsed in a Brunei classroom while teaching history and was diagnosed as having an inoperable brain tumour.
 Burgess was given just a year to live, prompting him to write several novels to get money to provide for his widow.
 He gave a different account, however, to Jeremy Isaacs in a Face to Face interview on the BBC The Late Show (21 March 1989).
 He said "Looking back now I see that I was driven out of the Colonial Service.
 I think possibly for political reasons that were disguised as clinical reasons".
 He alluded to this in an interview with Don Swaim, explaining that his wife Lynne had said something "obscene" to the Duke of Edinburgh during an official visit, and the colonial authorities turned against him.
 He had already earned their displeasure, he told Swaim, by writing articles in the newspaper in support of the revolutionary opposition party the Parti Rakyat Brunei, and for his friendship with its leader Dr. Azahari.
-Burgess' biographers attribute the incident to the author's notorious mythomania.
+Burgess's biographers attribute the incident to the author's notorious mythomania.
 Geoffrey Grigson writes: